jnsbyr/esp8266-intexsbh20/README.md

 As Geoffroy did not document any details regarding the button signalling from the control panel to the mainboard, I assumed from the fact that Geoffroy used external hardware in addition to the ESP8266 that the SSP and SJB models require very special handling.
-As it later turned out the button signalling is also identical.
+As it later turned out, that was not the case, the button signalling is identical to the SBH model.

-Getting all the details right for this last aspect took a while.
+Getting all the details of the button signalling right took a while.
 With the SB-H20 data clock of 100 kHz it was like searching for a needle in a haystack.
 To get 20 data points per clock cycle you need to run the logic analyser with 2 MS/s and this results in 4 million data points for the 2 seconds it takes to press and release a button on the control panel.
 Programming an ESP8266 MCU to provide a hardware trigger for the logic analyser was the key to narrow down where the action takes place: the control panel pulls the data line low for about 2 µs after a specific button scan data word was received from the mainboard and this signalling must be repeated until the mainboard confirms the button action by